 The last major influence on state comes from pressure.
 The higher pressure atoms are under, the more they are forced together.

-If the Earth suddenly lost its atmosphere and everything on the surface was subject to the vacuum pressure of space, the temperature of the oceans (about 17C) would be enough for them to evaporate into gas, along with all the water in our bodies.
+The Earth’s atmosphere exerts pressure on everything below it.
+If it suddenly disappeared, everything on the surface would be exposed to the vacuum pressure of space.
+Our oceans would evaporate into gas, along with all the water in our bodies, and many other dire consequences.

-This is one of the reasons why direct exposure to outer space is deadly for astronauts.
+This is one of the reasons why astronauts need space suits.

-During a test at the Johnson Space Flight Center in 1965, a leaky spacesuit exposed an astronaut to a vacuum.
-He passed out after a few seconds but when he was revived, he said that the last thing he remembered was the saliva on his tongue beginning to boil.
+During a test at a NASA facility in 1965, a leaky spacesuit exposed an astronaut to a vacuum.
+He quickly passed out but when he was revived, he said that the last thing he remembered was feeling the saliva on his tongue boiling away.

 A narrow road between extremes